 Prior to joining the Naval Academy Band, MU1 Cullen performed with the Owensboro (KY) Symphony, and served as clarinet faculty at Clemson University.
 She also taught private students at the Atlanta Music Academy, Lassiter Music Institute, Kennesaw Mountain High School, Pope High School, and Classic Winds.

 In June 2006, MU1 Cullen auditioned and was selected for assignment to the U.S. Naval Academy Band.
-She performs as clarinetist with the concert band, marching band, Clarinet Quartet, Chamber Winds, and ceremonial units.
+She performs as clarinetist with the marching band, Clarinet Quartet, Chamber Winds, and ceremonial units.
 She also serves as Command Leading Petty Officer of the USNA Band, and Leading Petty Officer of both the Clarinet Quartet and the Educational Outreach Program, in addition to serving as Assistant Operations.

 MU1 Cullen has been awarded the Navy and Marine Corps Achievement Medal, Navy Good Conduct Medal, National Defense Service Medal, Global War on Terrorism Service Medal, and the Navy Pistol Marksmanship Ribbon.